leni-kirilov/MoneyTimer/README.md

 ### HOW TO USE

 > mvn exec:java

-> or
+or

 > java -jar moneytimer-1.0.2-jar-with-dependencies.jar

-> after you've build the jar using
+after you've build the jar using `mvn package`

 ### HOW TO CONTRIBUTE